-- Describe the center's research organization (including its research, support and administrative components) and your concept for building and staffing the organization.
-Regarding the composition of the center's personnel, describe measures to obtain diversity such as gender balance. - Describe your concrete plan for achieving the center's final staffing goal, including steps and timetables. - In establishing a research collaboration system at the center organization level with overseas institutions (Section 5.(8) of the Call for Proposals FY2023), provide the name(s) of the partner institution(s), and describe their roles, personnel composition and structure, and the collaborative framework between host institution and partner institution (e.g., contracts to be concluded, schemes for resource transfer).
+- Describe the center's research organization (including its research, support and administrative components) and your concept for building and staffing the organization. - Describe your concrete plan for achieving the center's final staffing goal, including steps and timetables. - Describe your concrete plans (steps and timetables) for achieving the center's gender-balance plan.
+The plans should be divided into the following two categories, describing each: - a. plans at the executive level including the center director and administrative director - b. plans among principal investigators (professors, associate professors) and other researchers - In establishing a research collaboration system at the center organization level with overseas institutions (Section 5.(8) of the Call for Proposals FY2023), provide the name(s) of the partner institution(s), and describe their roles, personnel composition and structure, and the collaborative framework between host institution and partner institution (e.g., contracts to be concluded, schemes for resource transfer).
 Also, if the center will form linkage with other institutions, domestic and/or foreign, by establishing satellite functions, describe in the same manner as the above. - If the center will form linkage with other institutions, domestic and/or foreign, without establishing satellite functions, provide the names of the partner institutions and describe their roles and linkages within the center project. - Appendix 5: "List of Principal Investigators" (If there are changes from the PI list in the first screening application documents, describe the points changed and reasons.) (to be attached) - Appendix 6: "Biographical sketch of principal investigator" (to be attached) - Appendix 7: "Composition of personnel in center" (to be attached) - Appendix 8: "Letters from researchers invited from abroad or other Japanese institutions expressing their intent to participate in the center project" (to be attached)